-When you have been involved in an accident in Tampa, your state-required Personal Injury Protection (PIP) insurance can indeed help repay some of your losses.
+When you have been involved in an accident in Florida, your state-required Personal Injury Protection (PIP) insurance can indeed help repay some of your losses.
 However, PIP coverage alone might not be enough.

 Call us today at (800) 560-5059 or contact us online for a free, no-obligation case review.
 Our personal injury services are available on a contingency basis, meaning you don’t pay anything unless we recover money for your damages.